Ali-Ghanizadeh/ML-Multi-Objective-Optimization/README.md

 # ML Multi Objective Optimization
-This repository contains codes of a machine learning predictive framework for multi-objective optimization purpose.
+This repository contains codes of a machine learning predictive framework for multi-objective optimization purpose